marklchaves/hide-and-seek-header/README.md

 ### Enable Landing Page Mode

-Check **Landing page mode?**, if you want to hide the standard top header and menu on page load.
+Check **Landing page mode**, if you want to hide the standard top header and menu on page load.
 This is great for minimising distractions.

+### Scroll-up Sensitivity (beta)

+Check to lower scrolling up sensitivity.
+This helps reduce flickering of the header on touch screens.

 Click **Save all changes** to save your options.

 ![Settings Page](screengrabs/hide-and-seek-settings-1280w.png)

 ![Landing Page Mode](screengrabs/hide-and-seek-landing-mode-1280w.png)

-### Scroll-up Sensitivity (beta)

-Check to lower scrolling up sensitivity.
-This helps reduce flickering of the header on touch screens.

 ![Landing Page Mode](screengrabs/hide-and-seek-header-sensi-setting-800w.png)